 OIP: Your Fracture Care Center in Central PA

-Patients of all ages trust OIP to serve as their bone fracture treatment center in the Harrisburg area and beyond because of our conservative, patient-centric approach to medicine.
+Patients of all ages, both pediatric and adult, trust OIP to serve as their bone fracture treatment center in the Harrisburg, central PA and beyond because of our conservative, patient-centric approach to medicine.
 Each member of our team, from our orthopedic and fracture specialists to our admittance and billing personnel, are dedicated to helping you get the bone fracture care you need to heal effectively.

 Why Bone Fractures Happen to Children and Adults